flonotter/SBB/README.md

-### Project Title
-Prediction of Sales for GA and HTA
+### Prediction of Sales for GA and HTA travelcards

 Florian Notter